 Exactly what does a person need to have a satisfactory life?
 In a world of “things,” with constant inducements to buy more of them, is it possible to be content with less?
 Even a lot less?

 Having reached senior-citizen status, I should have accumulated the usual mass of stuff.
 That didn't happen.
 Why?
-Because living with less make life easier and possiby more pleasing.
+Because living with less has made life easier; and possibly, more pleasing.
 Heretical?
 Of course; but for some of us, 100 percent true.

 Let’s try a little countdown of ways to do without: